forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 ## Set Up the Apex Debugger
 The first time that you use the Apex Debugger in VS Code, complete these setup steps.

-1. Add the `DebugApex` feature to a scratch org definition file:
+1. Add the `DebugApex` feature to the scratch org definition files for all the types of scratch orgs that you plan to debug:
   `"features": "DebugApex"`
 1. In VS Code, run **SFDX: Create a Default Scratch Org**.
-1. Choose the scratch org definition file that includes the `DebugApex` feature.
+1. Choose a scratch org definition file that includes the `DebugApex` feature.
 1. When your scratch org is ready, assign permissions for the Apex Debugger to the org’s admin user.
     1. In VS Code, run **SFDX: Open Default Scratch Org**.
     1. In your browser, from Setup, enter `Permission Sets` in the Quick Find box, then select **Permission Sets**.
-    1. Create a permission set.
+    1. Click **New**.
     1. Give the permission set a name that you can remember, such as `Debug Apex`.
     1. In the “Select the type of users who will use this permission set” section, choose **None** from the User License dropdown list.
 Choosing None lets you assign the permission set to more than one type of user.
     1. Save your changes.
     1. Click **System Permissions**.
     1. Click **Edit**.
     1. Enable **Debug Apex**.
+The other permissions that Debug Apex requires are added automatically.
     1. Save your changes.
     1. Click **Manage Assignments**.
     1. Click **Add Assignments**.
     1. Select the users to whom you want to assign the permission set, and then click **Assign**.
+    1. Click **Done**.
 1. **Optional**: In VS Code, run **SFDX: Pull Source from Default Scratch Org**.
 Then, add your new permission set to your source control repository.
 If you have a copy of the permission set in your Salesforce DX project, you can assign permissions to scratch org users by running `sfdx force:user:permset:assign -n Your_Perm_Set_Name`.
 1. In VS Code, create a launch configuration for the Apex Debugger.
     1. To open the Debug view, in the VS Code Activity Bar, click the bug icon (hover text: Debug).
-    1. To create a `launch.json` file, click the gear icon (hover text: Configure or fix launch.json) and then select **Apex Debugger**.
+    1. To create a `launch.json` file, click the gear icon (hover text: Configure or Fix launch.json) and then select **Apex Debugger**.
 (If you’ve already created this file, clicking the gear icon opens the file.)
-    1. Within the `"configurations"` array, add a `"Launch Apex Debugger"` configuration:
+    1. Within the `"configurations"` array, add a `"Launch Apex Debugger"` configuration.
+The minimum information it should contain:
         ```
         "configurations": [
             {